thaiquangphat/probability-and-statistics/README.md

-# probability-and-statistics
+# Probability & Statistics
-All files related to my probability and statistics course at HCMUT
+_All files related to my probability and statistics assignment at HCMUT_